 The ultimate decommissioning and restoration costs are estimates; cost can vary in response to many factors including changes to legal, contractual and regulatory requirements.
 The expected timing and amount of expenditure can also change in response to changes in reserves, production curves, commitments, laws and regulations, timing and likelihood of the settlement of the obligation, discount rates, and future interest rates.
 Additionally, the impact of climate change and the energy transition could bring forward the date of decommissioning of the Group's producing oil and gas assets, thereby increasing the net present value of the associated provision.
-As a result, significant adjustments to the provisions established could affect future financial results.
-The Group uses a risk-free discount rate based on forecasted Colombia inflation and interest rates and risk premiums.
+As a result, significant adjustments to the estimates could affect future financial results.
+The Group's abandonment cash flows are denominated in both colombian pesos and US dollars, the Group translates peso cash flows using a forward rate.
+The Group uses a US denominated risk-free rate to discount the estimated future cash flows.